claudio-codebase/HCI_Research_Opps/README.md

 ### University of Southern California, The Face and Mind of Artificial Intelligence REU site

 **HCI Projects:** Projects run through Institute for Creative Technologies at USC, a multidisciplinary research institute.
+Projects include AI interaction, VR, and more.

 **Position Title:** REU research assistant